 We understand that some members may not wish to re-enter the building yet.
 We support and honor that decision, and would especially encourage those with higher risk of COVID-19 infection to avoid attending anything at CSZ (or other locations where gatherings take place).
 These groups include unvaccinated:

 – Older adults

 – People sharing a household with those described above.

 Congregation Shaarey Zedek strongly recommends that everyone eligible receive one of the COVID-19 vaccines as soon as possible.
 As more members become vaccinated, this increases the safety of us all.

 We understand that every person’s situation is different and encourage those with specific risks or concerns to speak confidentially with our Return to CSZ Team.

 Our CSZ leaders have helped to craft guidelines for our return to participating in and around our building, which we are calling the TEN COMMANDMENTS FOR COVID-19 SAFETY:

-I. Pre-register and Complete a Health Inventory to Reserve your Space in Shul.
-The first and most important screening procedure is conducted by anyone contemplating entering the building before they leave home.
+I. Don’t Attend if You Are Feeling Sick.
 If you are ill in any way, we urge you to stay home and participate in our activities through virtual means.
 This especially includes anyone with fever, aches, cough, or other upper respiratory symptoms.